artcupelli/scheduling_simulation/README.md

 We're developing some scheduling algorithms *(in "/algorithms"),* choose one to run your test.
-Each algorithm folder have already some tests results.
+Each algorithm have already some tests results.